 For more detailed info, we’ve summarized the game parks near Cape Town in our blog Big Five Safaris Near Cape Town.

-Whether your budget is big or small, Cape Town and it surrounds offer visitors pretty much anything their heart desires.
+Whether your budget is big or small, Cape Town and its surrounds offer visitors pretty much anything their heart desires.
 Contact one of our friendly ABS travel consultants now and book your dream trip to South Africa, or start by browsing our diverse collection of tours starting in Cape Town.